-Feds Charge Chicago Banker In Alleged Trump Administration Bribe Scheme
+Feds Say Chicago Banker Loaned Manafort Money In Hopes Of Trump Administration Job

 The jobs

-The posts Calk wanted included secretary of the treasury, secretary of defense and secretary of the Army, according to prosecutors.
+The posts Calk wanted included secretary of the Treasury, secretary of defense and secretary of the Army, according to prosecutors.

 Calk was able to get an interview with Trump's transition team in New York City in late 2016, after Trump added Calk to his economic advisory council that August.

-Members of the council included Steven Mnuchin, now secretary of the treasury; Peter Navarro, now a top adviser on trade and manufacturing; Stephen Moore, whom Trump nominated to the board of the Federal Reserve and others.
+Members of the council included Steven Mnuchin, now secretary of the Treasury; Peter Navarro, now a top adviser on trade and manufacturing; Stephen Moore, whom Trump wanted to nominate to the board of the Federal Reserve, and others.

 Meanwhile, Calk had to do a lot of work on behalf of Manafort inside his enterprise, according to court documents.
-Manafort's requests for money increased but loan officers and other officials on the lender side continued to learn about what a poor risk he was.
+Manafort's requests for money increased, but loan officers and other officials on the lender side continued to learn about what a poor risk he was.

 A lower-ranking manager rejected the deal.